elsieoduor/test_frontend/README.md

 Each component is modular and follows React best practices for readability and maintainability.
 The project also uses various third-party libraries for UI elements and state management.

 Feel free to customize, modify, and expand upon this project to create your ideal real estate website.
-Happy coding!# test_frontend
+Happy coding!